Current Ph.D. Students

 Dr. Limin He, Aerospace Materials Research Center, China

-Dr. Yi-Feng Su, Florida State University
+Dr. Yi-Feng Su, University of Central Florida

 Dr Joung-Hyun "Helen" Lee, Columbia University